certi-study/Algorithm/README.md

 ## 6. Using SWITCH statement instead of ELSE IF statement when there are many cases
 blar blar

-## 7. INT rather than CHAR or DOUBLE or BOOL
-blar blar

 ## 8. TERNARY OPERATOR rather than IF ELSE
 blar blar

-## 9. Using REGISTER PARAMETER instead of GLOBAL variable
+## 9. Using PARAMETER instead of GLOBAL variable
 blar blar

 ## 10. There is no difference b/w BIT and NORMAL operator when no use compiler option(이거 차이 있다고 다시적기)